bombasticSlacks/Aspirant/Game/Labourer.md

 Whenever a negative effect happens to you, roll 1d6 on a roll of 4-6 you ignore the effect.

 #### The Muscle
-You may perform converse skill tests to interact with people using STR.
+You may perform [Converse](Converse) skill tests to interact with people using STR.

 ---
 ### Advanced